 - Pick a path that makes sense for your long term goals.
 After graduation, do you want to go to graduate school, professional school or right into the workforce?
 Learn more about life after York by visiting the Career Centre.
 They, too, can help you find your true calling.

 - I'm having trouble adding or dropping a course.
 What should I do?

 A: Please remember that there are strict add and drop deadlines.
 For more information visit www.registrar.yorku.ca/enrol/dates/

 If you are trying to add or drop a course past the deadline, you must petition.
 For more information on petitions visit www.yorku.ca/laps/council/students/petitions.html

 If you are unable to enroll in a course because spaces are reserved, please contact the department offering the course.

-- Where can I learn about academic warnings, penalties & progression requirements?
+- Where can I learn about my academic status? (e.g. eligible to proceed in current program, academic warnings, debarment, etc.)?

 A: Please visit www.yorku.ca/laps/students/academic_standing/

 - Where do I submit an academic petition?